Table of Contents

 To enhance the sauce, I add a bit of cognac.
 Cognac is a brandy that complements the robust flavor of the drippings and gives that “zhoosh” that you cannot place but will make everyone want your gravy.
 Or the recipe at the very least!

 Here’s to making a homemade gravy this Thanksgiving season!

 Watch how to make this homemade gravy recipe:

 - 1 cup pan drippings from roasting turkey

 - 2 tbsp cornstarch

-- Add the cognac and stir.
-Bring to a simmer.
-Whisking constantly, slowly add in the prepared cornstarch slurry to the desired thickness.
+- Whisking constantly, slowly add the combined stock and cornstarch to the drippings mixture.
 Thin with more potato water/stock or thicken with more slurry as needed.
 Taste for seasoning.